machine mastery

 Espresso shot dripping slowly from portafilter with high pressure gauge reading

-• Slow “mouse tail” drip or near-stall
+• Slow “mouse tail” drip that barely moves, or the flow stalls completely

 Signs of Over-Extraction and Choking